Fairview, Dublin: Parks

 Fairview Park (Páirc Fionnradharc) has playing fields, a children's playground and tree-lined walks.
 Originally a tidal mud flat which was used for land fill in the early 1900s, the park was developed in the late 1920s and bye laws were formally adopted by Dublin Corporation in 1934.
-The Rover Tolka runs right past the park, Clontarf Road DART station is located near the park, and across the railway line there is a 400-metre athletics track and a Comhaltas Ceoltóirí Éireann hall.
+The River Tolka runs right past the park, Clontarf Road DART station is located near the park, and across the railway line there is a 400-metre athletics track and a Comhaltas Ceoltóirí Éireann hall.

-A memorial statue of Seán Russell was unveiled by Cumann Uaigheann Na Laochra Gael, in Fairview Park, September 1951.
+A memorial statue of Seán Russell was unveiled by Cumann Uaigheann Na Laochra Gael, in Fairview Park, in September 1951.
 A new statue of him was erected in May 2009.
 The park also features a sculpture by Joe Moran, Family Unit 1.
 Alongside a number of other sites, Fairview Park was considered as a location for the Garden of Remembrance in the early 1970s.

 On 19 March 1983, prior to the first Dublin Pride parade, a march was held from Liberty Hall to Fairview Park.
 This was in response to the murder of Declan Flynn in the park, and the resulting trial.

 Fairview Park was built on reclaimed land.
 It was temporarily reduced in size during the 2000s, due to the development of the Dublin Port Tunnel, the entrance to which is approximately a kilometre beyond the park perimeter.
 The park has now been restored.
 It contains two small playgrounds and a larger playground which includes a skate park.
-The park also contained a band stand, which was removed during the construction of the Port Tunnel.
+The park also contained a bandstand, which was removed during the construction of the Port Tunnel.

 The park contains several association football pitches.
 Both Sheriff Y.C. and Belvedere play home games in the park.

 A smaller park, Bram Stoker Park, is located in front of the Georgian terrace of Marino Crescent; both the park and the street are in a pocket of neighbouring Clontarf.
 Stoker was born in number 15 Marino Crescent.